julianalverio/machine_learning_aws/README.md

 b.
 Windows users: Restart/reboot your computer.

 ## Installing and Configuring Conda Environment on Local Machines:
 To provide our students with local access and practice to the machine learning resources/concepts taught in this course, we have also created a framework for our students to work on this code in their own Anaconda environments.
-Our team created a distributable Anaconda environment that contains all the necessary Python packages needed for this course called `local_environment.yml`, which can be accessed through this repository.
+Our team created a distributable Anaconda environment that contains all the necessary Python packages needed for this course called `local_requirements.txt`, which can be accessed through this repository.
 Users can set up this conda environment and add it to their Jupyter notebook through the following steps:

 1. After downloading Anaconda, open an Anaconda prompt (Windows) or a command line (Max/Linux), and change your working directory to the local version of this repository.
 From here, follow the OS-agnostic commands below: